 Visible Production Crew/Equipment

-"Visible Production Crew/Equipment" is the technical personnel or extraneous equipment present on set during a recording, not intended to be in the final program.
+"Visible Production Crew/Equipment" is the on-set technical personnel or equipment associated with a film/ television shoot being visible in the finished program.

 How to Prevent:

 Cue markers should be as small and inconspicuous as possible.
 Avoid neon or high contrast colored markers.

 Apply “dulling” spray on reflective surfaces to minimize crew/ equipment reflections.

 Shoot and finish DI at higher than the intended final resolution to allow for greater freedom of repositioning/ scaling.